Work Inside Your Sweet Spot - Succeed as Yourself

 I find these 10 words in the opening quote most significant: "they have been trying to live out someone else's ideal."
 What does it do to your body when you engage, for years at a time, in work that is not congruent with your values, ideals, gifts and talents?
 How much energy is consumed trying to stay above water when you are swimming in the wrong pond, or with the wrong people?
-It can't be good for your health.
+It can't be good for your business, and for sure not your health.

 Over the past few months I've been interviewing a variety of business owners who have been strongly effected by a life-changing health setback.
 Every person I have talked to reported that one of the most positive aspects of having become ill was their renewed commitment to their ideals and values, and their prioritization of self-care.
 If they had sublimated them before, their illness or injury took that option away.
 You can’t “bounce back” from an illness that consumes months or years of your life without making a few soul-level, life affirming changes.
 They report that the more congruent they are, the more energy they have and the better they feel.